-- Portfolio Manager Check-in Calls: Portfolio Managers schedule regular check-in calls with grantees.
-The purpose of these calls is to receive updates on the program and provide technical assistance aimed at supporting the program's success. - ASN Monthly Grantee Calls: ASN hosts a monthly grantee call for staff from State Service Commissions, National Direct/Direct, and Native Nation programs.
-The purpose of the call is to provide grantees with updates from agency leaders and to respond to grantee questions. - Online Resources: The agency website, AmeriCorps.gov, offers a variety of resources for grantees, including policy guidance, process guides, and templates.
+- Portfolio Manager Check-in Calls: Portfolio managers schedule regular check-in calls with grantees.
+These calls allow for portfolio managers to learn about the program's progress and provide technical assistance as needed. - AmeriCorps State and National Monthly Grantee Calls: AmeriCorps State and National hosts a monthly grantee call for staff for State Service Commissions, National Direct, and Native Nation programs.
+The purpose of the call is to provide grantees with updates from agency leaders and to respond to grantee questions. - Online Resources: AmeriCorps' website, AmeriCorps.gov, offers a variety of resources for grantees, including policy guidance, process guides, and templates.
 To locate these resources, navigate to the website homepage, click on Grantees & Sponsors, and navigate to State & National Direct Grantees.
+From there, scroll down to the "Resources for Direct Grantees" section and use the search feature to identify a resource area.
+Check out the Manage Your Grant page for resources including, terms and conditions, pre and post award guidance, and additional training and technical assistance resources. - AmeriCorps State and National Training Calendar: AmeriCorps State and National hosts a series of trainings and virtual engagements throughout the year.
+Check out the AmeriCorps State and National Training Calendar for information on trainings from AmeriCorps State and National and various partner departments.
+You can find the AmeriCorps State and National Training Calendar on AmeriCorps.gov under Resources for Grantees. - ASN Academy: A series of six e-courses in the AmeriCorps Litmos portal that gives you an overview of AmeriCorps State and National, from grants and programs to State Service Commissions and AmeriCorps members.
+After completing ASN Academy, you'll know more about AmeriCorps State and National and feel equipped to apply for a grant or train your staff and members.

-From there, scroll down to the "Resources for Direct Grantees" section and use the dropdown toolbar to identify a resource area. - The AmeriCorps State and National Grantee Symposium: This annual conference offers opportunities to network with other national service programs, receive training on key topics, and receive updates on AmeriCorps policies.
+• The AmeriCorps State and National Grantee Symposium: This annual conference offers opportunities to network with other national service programs, receive training on key topics, and receive updates on AmeriCorps policies.
 The Symposium is usually held in the fall and has previously been held in-person in Washington, D.C. or virtually.